tsaplyadmitriy/esqplabs/README.md

 - Create GitHub Action to spell check README.nd using aspell
 - Design a coding style guide (in Markdown) for your favorite language

-I've created codestyle document for Dart programming language and added spellchecking + telegram notifications into Github Actions.
+I've created codestyle document for Dart programming language and added spellchecking + telegram notifications into Github Actions